Eggplant Rollatini

 Arman’s recipe tips

-• Save time by making the ricotta filling and baked eggplant 1 or 2 days ahead of time.
+• Save time by making the ricotta filling and baked eggplant 1 or 2 days ahead.
 Keep them in separate airtight containers in the fridge until it’s time to assemble the recipe.

 • Use a sharp knife or a vegetable mandoline to cut the eggplant.
 You can control the slices and ensure they are all the same thickness.